Gender Differences in Culture

 Collectivism brings with it “in-groups” and “out-groups“.
 If you´re part of one social circle, you cannot be part of another.
 Meaning that if you’re part of one “social circle” you’re not part of another “social circle“.

-The second dimension which influences this behaviour is Masculinity.
+The second dimension that influences this behavior is Masculinity.

 Both India & China are so-called Masculine societies (56 & 66).
 Aspects of Masculinity are the limited role overlap between sexes in society.